- About 25% of civil and environmental engineering freshmen are in the UD Honors Program.

 - About 25% of civil engineering majors and 50% of environmental engineering majors are women.

-- There are approximately 90 graduate students in the department; about half are working on master’s degrees and the other half on doctoral degrees.
+- There are over 100 graduate students in the department; about half are working on master’s degrees and the other half on doctoral degrees.

-- There are close to 450 undergraduates pursuing degrees in civil and environmental engineering.
+- There are about 500 undergraduates pursuing degrees in civil and environmental engineering.

 - Most of our undergraduates participate in either our internship program or our undergraduate research program.